Lake Arthur, Louisiana: Geography

 The town is in southeastern Jefferson Davis Parish, on the north shore of Lake Arthur, a tidal section of the Mermentau River.
 The town limits extend into the center of the lake, which is the Vermilion Parish line.
 Louisiana Highway 14 passes through the town center, leading west 44 mi to Lake Charles.
 To the east Highway 14 crosses the Mermentau River at its mouth then leads 36 mi to Abbeville.
 Louisiana Highway 26 has its southern terminus in Lake Arthur and leads north 10 mi to Jennings.

 According to the United States Census Bureau, the town of Lake Arthur has a total area of 6.3 km2, of which 4.8 km2 are land and 1.5 km2, or 23.67%, are water.

+Climate

+Lake Arthur has a humid subtropical climate (Köppen: Cfa) with hot summers and mild summers.